enspiral/handbook/comms_guidelines.md

 Know the various channels available and consciously decide where to post.
 Within a given tool, post to the right group or channel.

 Basically:
+* Topics requiring a decision and affecting everyone go on Loomio
+* Events go on Chalkle
+* Broadcast announcements to all contributors go in News
-* General communication goes on Slack.
+* Casual realtime communication goes on Slack.
 You will reach whoever opts in to read when you happen to post.
-* Topics requiring a decision by the network go on Loomio
-* Events go on Chalkle
-* One-way announcements to contributors go in News
+* Other casual communication goes in the Facebook group - again you'll reach whoever opts in there.
-* Public info goes on Facebook and Twitter
+* Public info and links go on Facebook and Twitter
+* Long form public sharing goes on Enspiral Tales

-Messages relevant only to a limited group of people should be emailed directly, or posted in a specific slack channel or Loomio subgroup.
+Messages relevant only to a limited group of people should be emailed directly, or posted in a specific Slack channel or Loomio subgroup.

 **Subject Lines are a Channel**